VRSEN/agency-swarm/docs/advanced-usage/communication_flows.md

         return self._get_completion(message=self.message, additional_instructions=f"\n\nPrevious conversation summary: '{summary.choices[0].message.content}'")
 ```

+With this example, you can add your own custom logic to the `run` method.
+It does not have to be a summary; you can also use it to add any other information to the context.
+For example, you can even query a vector database or use an external API.

 #### 4. Running each agent in a separate API call

 If you are a PRO, and you have managed to deploy each agent in a separate API endpoint, instead of using `_get_completion()`, you can call your own API and let the agents communicate with each other over the internet.